 [PLOT SPOILERS].
 The film reaches a strange ending where Charlotte Ramplings ghost directs Laurent Lucas to blow up Andre Dussolier and fulfil her wish of seeing him dead and then Charlotte Gainsbourg returns home as though nothing had happened and unable to remember anything.
 We are never even sure what the issue with the title lemmings was about.
 The result seems like a version of The Mephisto Waltz (1971) crossbred with a David Lynch film like Lost Highway (1997).
 Another less subtle version of the story could easily have played it as a horror film about a wholesome wife who is possessed by the soul of a dead woman seeking vengeance.
 There is however an elegant weirdness to the way that Dominik Moll and co-writer Gilles Marchand see how far they can keep everything constantly twisting around and playing off itself.
 The refusal to put the finger on exactly what is happening creates a surreal, dreamy effect.

-Dominik Moll next made an adaptation of The Monk (2011), the classic Gothic novel about a priests temptation by The Devil, and News from Planet Mars (2016).
+Dominik Moll next made an adaptation of The Monk (2011), the classic Gothic novel about a priests temptation by The Devil, and the surreal comedy News from Planet Mars (2016).

 (Nominee for Best Supporting Actress (Charlotte Rampling) at this sites Best of 2005 Awards).